pantsel/konnect-portal-ops-cli/README.md

 Finally, the tool executes the following operations:
 1. Creates or updates the API Product on the Portal.
 2. Creates or updates the associated API Product Version.
-3. Attaches the OAS file to the API Product Version.
+3. Ensures the OAS file is linked to the API Product Version.
 4. Publishes the API Product and its Version on the Portal.
 5. If a documents folder is provided, the tool synchronizes its contents with the API Product documentation on the Portal.
 This includes publishing new documents, updating existing ones, and removing documents that are no longer present in the folder.